Williamdst/Westway-Diner-Data-Model/README.md

   <li> Update orders </li>
 </ul>

-Things that the Waiter Interface Should Do Against the Database
+<b>Things that the Waiter Interface Should Do Against the Database</b>
 <ul>
   <li> Visually track the layour of the restaurant, the customer_ids at the tables, and the orders </li>
 </ul>

-Things the Cook Interface Should Do Against the Database
+<b>Things the Cook Interface Should Do Against the Database</b>
 <ul>
   <li> Display the Ingredients of a all food items </li>
   <li> Display the ingredients of food items in a particular order </li>